-White chicken chili is a warm and comforting dish that combines boneless chicken thighs, cannellini beans, poblano peppers and green chiles, cilantro, and lime juice.
-This chili is best served in bowls with lots of toppings including green onion, sour cream, jalapenos, and more cilantro.
-Perfect for when you're craving chili but want something a little lighter.
+White Chicken Chili combines boneless chicken thighs, cannellini beans, poblano peppers, cilantro, and lime juice.
+Warm, comforting, and easy, this dish is perfect for when you’re craving chili but want something a little lighter.

 We’ve been enjoying white chicken chili in our home for years.